MouadELouichouani/queryFlow/faq-chatbot/tfidf/README.md

 This project implements a Question–Answer retrieval model using TF-IDF and Cosine Similarity.
 Given a user’s question, the model finds the most semantically similar question from a dataset and returns the corresponding best-matching answer.

-This project implements a Question–Answer retrieval model using TF-IDF (Term Frequency–Inverse Document Frequency) and Cosine Similarity.
-Given a user’s question, the model finds the most semantically similar question from a dataset and returns the corresponding best-matching answer.

 ## How it works

 ### Import necessary libraries such as `pandas`, `numpy`, `sklearn`